Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 Save the changes to the file.
 This declares that the package needs `rclpy` and `std_msgs` when its code is executed

+Just like Stark confirming which components the prototype needs before powering it on-no missing parts, no surprises.

 ### Add an entry point
 Open the `setup.py` file, and add the following line within the `console_scripts` brackets of the `entry_points` field: